— THE GRESB RESILIENCE MODULE —

 Once all Assessments have been submitted and the Assessment Portal has closed, GRESB begins the process of validating and scoring the Resilience responses.

-The Assessment Results are launched in September each year and participants receive an individual GRESB Resilience Scorecard for each reporting entity.
-This score will not have any impact on the entity’s GRESB Score in 2018.
+The Assessment Results are launched in October and participants receive an individual GRESB Resilience Scorecard for each reporting entity.
+This score will not have any impact on the entity’s GRESB Score in 2020.